francisc0garcia/robdos_documentation/docs/source/git.rst

 Format commit
 ^^^^^^^^^^^^^

-The commits must fulfill the next instructions:
+The commits must include the descriptions of what it  has been done.

-1.
+The extension will depend on how things it has been changed.